gsmahardika/analytics/README.md

 Inspired by [spatie/laravel-analytics](https://github.com/spatie/laravel-analytics) with some modification.

+If I violate something, please let me know.
+Thank you.

 ## How to obtain the credentials to communicate with Google Analytics

 ### Getting credentials